Ralej86/Lordbnb/README.md

 In the future I want to implement:

-* Booking Capability
-  * Users would be able to create and cancel bookings on their account for specified locations
 * User Profiles
   * Add the ability to view host profiles
-  * User profile can show their current bookings
+  * User profile can view all of their current bookings
 * Search Capability
   * A search bar to find make navigating the site even easier and faster
 * More Map interaction